Greed (game show): Production

 Greed was created by Dick Clark and Bob Boden of Dick Clark Productions.
-An hour-long program, it was considered by television critics and network producers to be Fox's response to the success of ABC's Who Wants to Be a Millionaire, while Fox executive Mike Darnell later stated that Fox was "inspired" by Millionaires success.
+An hour-long program, it was considered by television critics and network producers to be Fox's response to ABC's Who Wants to Be a Millionaire, while Fox executive Mike Darnell later confirmed that Fox was "inspired by the success of Millionaire."
+Boden had initially pitched a similar format that he called All for One to NBC, but the network passed on the idea as they already had a revival of Twenty-One in development.
+Clark, meanwhile, wanted a more "provocative" title; when Boden told Clark "the core of the show is greed," Clark responded, "Let's just call it Greed."

 Clark and Boden pitched the show to Fox in September, and six episodes were ordered, which began taping less than three weeks later.
 The series was only given about a month of preparation before it was set to premiere in November 1999.
 Fox had set the target premiere date of November 4, because it was three days before Millionaire was set to return to ABC, and by mid-October, one Fox executive was concerned the network might not have the show ready in time.

 Producers considered many potential hosts in the selection process, including veteran game show hosts Chuck Woolery and Bob Eubanks, as well as Keith Olbermann and Gordon Elliott.
-On October 13, The Philadelphia Inquirer's Gail Shister reported that Olbermann was close to being named host, while also noting Phil Donahue was Fox's first choice, though he proved to be too expensive for the network.
+On October 13, 1999, The Philadelphia Inquirer's Gail Shister reported that Olbermann was close to being named host, while also noting Phil Donahue was Fox's first choice, though he proved to be too expensive for the network.
 Woolery was ultimately selected as the show's host due to his game show experience.
 The production team omitted taping a pilot, allowing the series to be ready in time for its premiere on November 4.
 Mark Thompson served as the announcer, Bob Levy and Chris Donovan directed the program, and Edgar Struble composed the soundtrack.
 It was initially subtitled "Greed: The Multi-Million Dollar Challenge".
 The tagline for the series was "the Richest, Most Dangerous Game in America."
 In January 2000, Fox brought Greed back to its schedule by airing it three nights in a row before it began airing weekly on Fridays, in order to avoid competing head-to-head with Millionaire on Thursdays.